le-n-qui/memorare/create_dataset_visualize_insights.md

 We will use *Upload*.
 Then we see the page wants to know what file format we will use and
 so we choose JSON.
 Finally, we browse for our file under *Select file*.
 Once that's done, give
 your table a name and click *Create table*.
+## Temporary Tables and Query Results
+* All query results are saved to either a temporary or permanent table.
+* If we specify a destination table then that table becomes permanent; otherwise, it's a new temporary table.
+* Temporary tables are the basis of query cached results.
+* Temporary tables last 24 hours only.